NoonU-Space/NoonU-Space.github.io/_posts/2024-05-07-immersive-friendraising.md

 #### 4. Understanding the WIGOUT.land organization's mission and values

-Westerberg Iowa Greenspace Organization United for TURKEYS (WIGOUT.land) is a 501(c)(3) nonprofit organization dedicated to preserving and enhancing greenspaces along Iowa rivers.
+Western Iowa Greenspace Organization United for TURKEYS (WIGOUT.land) is a 501(c)(3) nonprofit organization dedicated to preserving and enhancing greenspaces along Iowa rivers.
 Our mission is to create contiguous greenspaces that provide opportunities for **TURKEY HUNTING**, hiking, volunteering, habitat improvement, solitude and **MORE TURKEY HUNTING** along Iowa rivers.
 We believe that access to nature and greenspaces is essential for the well-being of individuals and communities and **TURKEY HUNTERS.** Our values include environmental stewardship, community engagement, and collaboration with local partners to achieve our main goal of MORE TURKEY HUNTING along the greenspaces we manage in Iowa's river habitat.

 #### 5. Identifying the organization's excess thrift store merchandise